 Once you suspect you’ve been a victim of identity theft, you should review your credit report, bank accounts, and any existing credit cards for unusual activity.
 If you find any fraudulent charges, you’ll want to dispute them right away.

 First, make sure you change your login information on all your accounts.
 Then contact the fraud department at any companies where fraudulent charges took place.

 Explain that you’ve been a victim of identity fraud and ask them to either freeze or close the account.
 You will most likely have to contact these companies again after you’ve received your Identity Theft Report.

 You should also contact your utility companies in case hackers tried to open any new accounts in your name.

-3. Request an Identity Theft Report from the FTC
+3. Request an FTC Identity Theft Report

 Your Identity Theft Report is essential because it proves to businesses that your identity has been compromised.
 It also makes it easier for you to repair any damage to your credit.

 You should also file a police report at your local police station.
 Make sure you bring a copy of your report from the FTC, a government-issued photo ID, and proof of residence.
 Once you’ve completed this step, be sure to request a copy of the police report.

 4. Put a fraud alert on your credit report